-To the Board of Directors Praxis Housing Initiatives, Inc. and Subsidiaries and Affiliates
+To the Board of Directors of Praxis Housing Initiatives, Inc. and Subsidiaries and Affiliates

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the consolidated and combined financial statements of Praxis Housing Initiatives, Inc. and Subsidiaries and Affiliates, which comprise the consolidated and combined statement of financial position as of June 30, 2020, and the related consolidated and combined statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated and combined financial statements, and have issued our report thereon dated June 30, 2021.
-The financial statements of Praxis White Plains Road, LLC, Loring Place North L.P., Praxis White Plains Road Managing Member, Inc., and Loring Place North GP, Inc. were not audited in accordance with Government Auditing Standards and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with these entities.
+We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the consolidated and combined financial statements of Praxis Housing Initiatives, Inc. and Subsidiaries and Affiliates, (collectively, the "Organization") which comprise the consolidated and combined statement of financial position as of June 30, 2021, and the related consolidated and combined statements of activities, changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated and combined financial statements, and have issued our report thereon dated July 1, 2022.
+The financial statements of Praxis White Plains Road Managing Member, Inc., Loring Place North GP, Inc., Praxis White Plains Road, LLC, Loring Place North L.P., and Loring Place North, HDFC, were not audited in accordance with Government Auditing Standards and, accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with these entities.